Why Slack Stock Dropped Today

 Slack refers to Microsoft as its "primary competitor" in regulatory filings, but CEO Stewart Butterfield at times attempts to downplay the competitive concerns.
 Slack does not regularly disclose DAUs since doing so would invite comparisons that the company believes are not relevant, as Slack prefers to focus on other engagement metrics.
 The last update that Slack provided was when it hit 12 million DAUs in September 2019.

 Butterfield fully expected Teams to hit 100 million DAUs due to the sheer scale of Microsoft's user base, but he continues to prioritize customer engagement on Slack's platform.

 10 stocks we like better than Slack Technologies

 When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

 David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and Slack Technologies wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool's board of directors.
 Evan Niu, CFA has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Microsoft and Slack Technologies and recommends the following options: long January 2021 $85 calls on Microsoft.
+The Motley Fool owns shares of and recommends Microsoft and Slack Technologies and recommends the following options: long January 2021 $85 calls on Microsoft and short January 2021 $115 calls on Microsoft.
 The Motley Fool has a disclosure policy.